Fast Graphlet Transform of Sparse Graphs: Graphlet transform: problem description

+We use a vertex-graphlet incidence structure to describe the process of encoding $G$ over the entire vertex set $V$ with coding elements in $\Sigma$.
 Let $G=(V,E)$ be a graph.
 Let $\Sigma$ be a graphlet dictionary, the code book.
-We use a vertex-graphlet incidence structure to describe the process of encoding $G$ over the entire vertex set $V$ with coding elements in $\Sigma$.
 Denote by $ B = ( V, \Sigma ; E_{v\sigma}) $ the bipartite between the graph vertices and the graphlets, $E_{v\sigma} \subset V\times \Sigma$.
 There is a link $(v,\sigma) $ between a vertex $v \in V$ and a graphlet $\sigma \in \Sigma$ if $v$ is an incident node on a subgraph of $\sigma$-pattern.
 The incident node on a graphlet is uniquely specified, up to an isomorphic mapping.
 For example, graphlet $\sigma_6$ (clique $K_4$) in \Cref{fig:graphlets} is an automorphism.
 There may be multiple links between $v$ and $\sigma_k$.
 We denote them by a single link $(v, \sigma_k)$ with a positive integer weight $d_k(v)$ for the multiplicity, which is the frequency with graphlet $\sigma_k$.
 However, the multiplicities from vertex $v$ to multiple graphlets in the same family are not independently determined.
 For example, the multiplicities on links from vertices to $\sigma_2$ do not include those within $\sigma_4$.
 The weight on $ (v, \sigma_1) $ is counted independently as $\sigma_1$ has no other family member.
 For any vertex, $d_{0}(v) = 1$, $d_1(v)$ is the ordinary degree of $v$ on graph $G$.
 With $k>1$, $d_k(v)$ is a pseudo degree, depending on the internal structure of the family $\sigma_k$ is in.
 This vertex-graphlet incidence structure is a generalization of the ordinary vertex-edge incidence structure.

 The {\em graphlet transform} of graph $G$ refers to the mapping $f$ of $G$ to the field of graphlet frequency vectors over $V$,